DevExpress-Examples/blazor-theme-and-size-mode-switcher/Readme.md

 ## Add Specific Stylesheets

-Our DevExpress Blazor themes affect DevExpress components.
+Our DevExpress Blazor themes affect DevExpress components only.
 In case you need to apply theme-specific styles to non-DevExpress elements or the entire application, add external stylesheets to the theme using its `AddFilePaths()` method:

 > Bootstrap themes require external theme-specific stylesheets.
 Once you register a Bootstrap theme, call the `Clone()` method and add an appropriate stylesheet using theme properties.